iluvjava/Maths/Notebook 2.0/AMATH 516 (Numerical Optimizations)/Background/Cone.md

 **Remarks**:
 A cone is a special case of a subspace.
-It's a testriction of a subspace because it describes only positively weighted elements from the subspace.
+It's a restrictions of a subspace because it describes only positively weighted elements from the subspace.

+When we talk about cone, the tip of the cone is usually centered around the origin.

+**Pointed Cones**
+* A cone is called pointed if $-C \cap C= \{\mathbf 0\}$
+* It's also convex.

+**Reproducing Cones**
+* Some times, $C - C = \mathbb E$, the whole Euclidean space.
+Then that space is called reproducing.